Targeting the ‘Mobile Workforce’

 A major breakthrough in this attempt to anticipate and prevent cyber-attacks is the development of mobile machine learning solutions.
-Cutting-edge Artificial Intelligence (AI) technologies have made it possible to detect and react to threats as they are created, meaning users no longer have to rely solely on lists of known malicious sites in order to prevent malware infection or phishing attacks.
-Machine Learning (ML) is becoming a key aspect of cyber security and will likely have a major effect on the fight against cyber-crime but what exactly is it and how can it be used to secure devices from cyber attacks?
+Cutting-edge Artificial Intelligence (AI) technologies have made it possible to detect and react to threats as they are created.
+Therefore, users no longer have to rely solely on lists of known malicious sites in order to prevent cyber attacks.
+Machine Learning (ML) is becoming a key aspect of cyber security.
+It will likely have a major effect on the fight against cyber-crime.
+But what exactly is it and how can ML secure devices from cyber attacks?

 Corrata’s SafePathML solution

-In response to ‘zero-day’ phishing attacks, Corrata have developed a cutting-edge mobile Machine Learning security solution that can preemptively detect and block phishing attacks as they are created.
+In response to ‘zero-day’ phishing attacks, Corrata have developed a cutting-edge mobile Machine Learning security solution.
+Our ML solution can preemptively detect and block phishing attacks in real time.
 Corrata has identified a range of parameters which can act as indicators of unsafe domains.
-Using our dataset of malicious and safe domains, we continuously train our SafePathML algorithm to accurately assess the probability of a domain being unsafe, allowing us to block threats even before they have been identified by the wider cyber-security community.
+Using our dataset of malicious and safe domains, we continuously train our SafePathML algorithm to accurately assess the probability of a domain being unsafe.
+This allows us to block threats even before the wider cyber security community has identified them.

 Machine Learning is based on continuous learning and the Corrata solution is constantly improving.
 As the model successfully identifies phishing attacks and malicious sites, it is refining its accuracy and ability to recognize the parameters of unsafe domains and is therefore constantly increasing its reliability to protect mobile devices from ‘zero-day’ threats.
-By working with existing threat intelligence databases, Corrata’s SafePathML solution ensures that employee devices are always protected from all phishing or malicious cyber attacks, regardless of when they are created or where they are hosted.
+By working with existing threat intelligence databases, Corrata’s SafePathML solution protects employee devices from all phishing or malicious cyber attacks.